t3nsor/us-immigration-faq/H-1B.md

 The paragraph regarding the 180-day rule in the answer to the previous question about the lengthy adjudication exemption also applies to the per-country limitation exemption.
 Likewise, note that the exemption is not limited to extension petitions.

-## Who is covered by the H-1B visa ban of June 22, 2020?
+## Who was covered by the H-1B visa ban of June 22, 2020?
 **The work visa ban [63][66] expired at the end of March 31, 2021 and is no longer in effect.
 The information below is provided for historical context only.** Due to the proclamation, H-1B visas were not be issued between June 24, 2020 and Dec 31, 2020, except to individuals who fell under one of the following exemptions:

 * Persons who were physically present in the US on June 24, 2020 at 12:01 AM ET